AaltoSciComp/scicomp-docs/aalto/cslinux.rst

 CS Linux
 ========

 CS Linux is an OS used for computers not supported by Aalto Linux.
-It is maintained by the CS Department IT.
+It is maintained by the CS Department IT and is currently only available for researchers in the CS department.
+The OS is intended for setups which the :doc:`Aalto Linux <linux>` setup is not flexible enough (mainly custom built setups) for.
+The Aalto Linux setup is recommended if it serves your needs.

 Currently only desktop setups are available.